paddywaan/HandBrake-daemon/README.md

 HandBrake-daemon is a cross platform (Windows, Linux) directory watcher service for HandBrakeCLI.
 Multiple watchers can be specified, which will queue and process media.

-I am not a profressional and this is my first attempt at maintaining a project, writing a service, and writing software for Linux, however I will do my best to resolve issues when they are reported.
+I am not a professional and this is my first attempt at maintaining a project, writing a service, and writing software for Linux, however I will do my best to resolve issues when they are reported.
 PR's, suggestions and comments are welcome.

 ***
-### Changelog
+### Change log

 **v1.0.0** - Release.
 * Watch configurations can be added via the config file.